iremkapucuoglu/p4b-website/content/en/docs/about.md

 ![](/images/docs/about/love_osm_os.png)

 The OpenStreetMap-data (OSM) with which GOAT is built is available worldwide and free of charge.
 OSM is seen as an extremely valuable source but it also has to be highlighted, that it is not only targeted to consume the data but also actively be part of the OSM-community.
-This decision is considered as essential for the health of this project and other projects.
+This decision is considered essential for the health of this project and other projects.
 It also has to be underlined that the setup of GOAT allows frequent data updates, this makes it easy for users to improve OSM as data warehouse and benefit from rising data quality in the analyses.

 Although GOAT is built with OSM-data, other data sources can be conveniently added.
 Due to its modular nature, the GOAT application allows for easy extension and scalability.
 Since it is developed as a research project, state-of-the art and innovative approaches are widely used.